 Anthony Pacheco is a Litigation Shareholder in the firm’s Los Angeles office and a member of the firm’s Chambers USA-ranked Government Investigations & White Collar Defense group, focusing on white collar criminal defense, internal investigations and complex business litigation, including civil and criminal trials.

 Mr. Pacheco is a former Assistant U.S. Attorney for the United States Department of Justice, Criminal Division.
 Mr. Pacheco participated in all aspects of federal criminal investigation and prosecution, particularly regarding grand jury proceedings, federal trial practice, intercepted wire communications, and the international investigation and prosecution of criminal organizations.

-In 2021, Mr. Pacheco was ranked in Chambers USA as one of the top lawyers in California in the White Collar Crimes & Investigations category.
+In 2021, 2022 and 2023, Mr. Pacheco was ranked in Chambers USA as one of the top lawyers in California in the White Collar Crimes & Investigations category.
 He has also been consistently identified by his peers as one of the Best Lawyers in America in the field of White-Collar Criminal Defense each year since 2009, and as a Southern California Super Lawyer since 2007.
 In 2021, the U.S. News & World Report – Best Law Firms recognized Vedder Price as one of the Best Law Firms in Los Angeles for White Collar Criminal Defense.
-Additionally, Mr. Pacheco was named to the Los Angeles Business Journal's 'Leaders of Influence: Litigators and Trial Attorneys' list in 2021, and was also recognized by the publication as a Top Minority Attorney in 2020.
+Additionally, Mr. Pacheco was named to the Los Angeles Business Journal’s ‘Leaders of Influence: Litigators and Trial Lawyers’ list in 2021 and 2022, and was also recognized by the publication as a Top Minority Attorney in 2020 and 2023.

 Mr. Pacheco is pro bono counsel to Public Counsel’s Center for Veterans’ Advancement where he coordinates and handles upgrade discharge requests, so that veterans can get services and recognition that they deserve.
 Thanks to Mr. Pacheco’s efforts, Vedder Price received the Center for Veterans’ Advancement’s 2020 Pro Bono Award honoring the firm’s outstanding support of the discharge upgrade clinic.